Skip to main content

 (For those curious about where such a confused movie does land for a family audience, know that there is a scene where the flesh on Ernest's face melts off in front of a lot of people--comically, but graphically.
 Take that as you will.)

 For a film that lampoons the performativity of society, We Have a Ghost itself errs on the side of cynical.
 This is most noticeable in the final two thirds of the film when Ernest becomes an internet celebrity and we are treated to a train of Tik Toks showering him with hashtags and hot takes.
-(The best of these was easily the dude pontificating that "Just because you're made of matter, doesn't mean you don't matter.")
-The film makes a bid for relevance by musing about the insincerity of the modern world, and this is where Ernest's story would have really benefited from a character or two who can much his heartfelt openness, not a teen who within five minutes of meeting him compares him to a stripper.
+(The best of these was easily the dude pontificating that "Just because you're not made of matter, doesn't mean you don't matter.")
+The film makes a bid for relevance by musing about the insincerity of the modern world, and this is where Ernest's story would have really benefited from a character or two who can match his heartfelt openness, not a teen who within five minutes of meeting him compares him to a stripper.

 None of the cast particularly thrive in this setup, though Harbour shows an impressive versatility in a role that is almost entirely pantomime.
 Jahi Di'Allo Winston sells Kevin as a sullen teenager well enough, but I never bought into Anthony Mackie as a father caught between the love of his family and the love of ... social media?
 Capital?
 Again, despite his large carving of screentime, the father almost feels like less of a presence than the literal ghost.
 Perhaps that was meant as a deliberate commentary?